 Workers’ Compensation also covers some workplace-related illnesses and diseases.

 Suppose you are an essential employee who contracted the virus while at work.
 You may be eligible for Workers’ Compensation benefits.
-The coronavirus is still new to Workers’ Comp cases, so it’s essential to discuss your claim with an experienced Workers’ Comp attorney.
+The coronavirus is still new to Workers’ Compensation cases, so it’s essential to discuss your claim with an experienced Workers’ Compensation attorney.

 To protect your rights, consult Burriss and Ridgeway.